namespace-ee/react-calendar-timeline/README.md

 }
 ```

-### onItemMove(itemId, dragTime, newGroupOrder)
+### onItemMove(item, dragTime, newGroupOrder)

 Callback when an item is moved.
-Returns 1) the item's ID, 2) the new start time and 3) the index of the new group in the `groups` array.
+Returns 1) the item , 2) the drag offset time relative to the start time of the object and 3) the index of the new group in the `groups` array.

+Note: In the case of multi-selected movements, the parameters returned are from the item that was physically interacted with during the move event.

+See the multiselect demo for applying these changes to the other selected items in the group.

 ### onItemResize(itemId, time, edge)

 Callback when an item is resized.
 Returns 1) the item's ID, 2) the new start or end time of the item 3) The edge that was dragged (`left` or `right`)

-### onItemSelect(itemId, e, time)

-Called when an item is selected.
-This is sent on the first click on an item. `time` is the time that corresponds to where you click/select on the item in the timeline.

 ### onItemClick(itemId, e, time)